Arithmetic of the moduli of semistable elliptic surfaces: Motive/Point count of over finite fields

-It is easy to see that when $K=\Fb_q$, the assignment $[X] \mapsto |X(\Fb_q)|$ gives a well-defined ring homomorphism $\#_q: K_0(\mathrm{Var}_{\Fb_q}) \rightarrow \Z$.
-Thus, if we can express $[L_{1,12n}]$ as the linear combination of classes of other varieties with their point counts, then we can deduce $|L_{1,12n}(\Fb_q)|$.
-Therefore, corollary~\ref{cor:pointcount} follows from theorem~\ref{thm:motivecount}.
-Now we are ready to prove theorem~\ref{thm:motivecount}.
+Thus, if we can express $[\Hom_n(\Pb^1,\Pc(a,b))]$ as sums and products of classes of other stacks with known weighted point counts (even if the classes themselves do not decompose into polynomials in $\Lb$), then we can deduce $\#_q(\Hom_n(\Pb^1,\Pc(a,b)))$.
+Therefore, we will extensively use the Grothendieck ring in the proof of Theorem~\ref{thm:motivecount}, then use Proposition~\ref{Semistable_Bijection} and explicit weighted point counts when necessary.
+Now we are ready to prove Theorem~\ref{thm:motivecount}.

-\subsection{Proof of theorem~\ref{thm:motivecount}}
+\subsection{Proof of Theorem~\ref{thm:motivecount}}